 The International Housing Office (IHO) offers student housing to exchange students and full-degree students that are citizens of countries outside the European Union (EU), European Economic Area (EEA) or Switzerland.

 Exchange students should:

 - Be registered as a student at a university that has a student exchange agreement with Umeå University.

 - Have been nominated for the exchange by your home university.*

-- That are required to pay application and tuition fees to study at Umeå University.
+- That have paid tuition fees to study at Umeå University.

 - Are citizens of countries outside the EU/EEA and Switzerland.

 Private and public accomodation in Umeå - finding a place to live on your own